numpy/numpy.org/NA-overview.rst

   support, and even numpy.ma.
 * Therefore, his current position is that we should

-  * Go ahead implement bitpattern NAs
+  * Go ahead and implement bitpattern NAs
   * *Not* implement masked arrays in the core -- or at least, not yet.
 Instead, we should focus on figuring out how to implement them out-of-core, so that people can try out different approaches